-- You are disqualified - circle the qualification that you do not meet on the Jury Summons form.
+- You are disqualified - select the qualification that you do not meet on the Jury Summons form.

-- You claim an exemption - circle the exemption(s) claim on the Jury Summons form.
+- You claim an exemption - select the exemption(s) claim on the Jury Summons form.

 - You choose to postpone your service.
 A valid reason with supported documentation must be submitted in writing prior to the jury date summons.